wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

       \mathbf{D} & \text{feedthrough matrix} &  &  \\
     \end{array}

-Note that while a system's continuous-time and discrete-time matrices A, B, C, and D have the same names, they are not equivalent.
-The continuous-time matrices describes the rate of change of the state, :math:`\mathbf{\hat{x}}`, while the discrete-time matrices describe the system's state and the next timestep as a function of the current state and input.
-The discrete-time form is often used on robots so that we can easily find the next state of our system given the current state.
-Systems are often modeled first as continuous-time systems, and later converted to discrete-time systems.

-.. important:: WPILib's LinearSystem takes continuous-time system matrices, and converts them internally where necessary.
+A continuous-time state-space system can be converted into a discrete-time system through a process called discretization.

 .. note:: In the discrete-time form, the system's state is held constant between updates.
 This means that we can only react to disturbances as quickly as our state estimate is updated.
 Updating our estimate more quickly can help improve performance, up to a point.
 WPILib's ``Notifier`` class can be used if updates faster than the main robot loop are desired.

+.. note:: While a system's continuous-time and discrete-time matrices A, B, C, and D have the same names, they are not equivalent.
+The continuous-time matrices describes the rate of change of the state, :math:`\mathbf{x}`, while the discrete-time matrices describe the system's state at the next timestep as a function of the current state and input.

+.. important:: WPILib's LinearSystem takes continuous-time system matrices, and converts them internally to the discrete-time form where necessary.

 State-space Notation Example: Flywheel from kV and kA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~